 Apple Watch terms in brief

-- Apple advises to keep the Watch at least 10mm away from your head to limit radio frequency (RF) exposure
+- Apple advises you keep the Watch at least 10mm away from your head to limit radio frequency (RF) exposure

 - Be careful when driving or riding a bike and using the Watch